codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

   max-width="80%"
 %}

-This is one of the best ways to run unit tests (as well as integration tests), as it allows you to fine tune the test environment while still shipping to production only what is needed.
+This is one of the best ways to run unit tests (as well as integration tests), as it allows you to fine-tune the test environment while still shipping only what is needed to production.

 In the example above, we used two different Dockerfiles, but you could also use a single Dockerfile with multi-stage builds.
-Use the `target` directive to stop the image build process at a previous layer (that has all the testing tools).
+Use the `target` directive to stop the image build process at a previous layer that has all the testing tools.

 ## Creating test reports

 All the methods mentioned above for running unit tests, apart from the first method, can also be used for reporting.
-Read all about test results and graphs in the [test reports]({{site.baseurl}}/docs/testing/test-reports/).
+Read all about test results and graphs in [test reports]({{site.baseurl}}/docs/testing/test-reports/).

 {% include
 image.html